Actions JSON configuration

 Defines how the action should be triggered.

-is omitted, the default is treated as "HREF"
+If method is omitted, the default is treated as "HREF".

 ✅ Example Use in a View